 - apply general modelling and forecasting principles, involving typical variables from forest and nature

 - discuss the relevance, reliability and interpretation of empirical statistics

 Prior to the course, students will read the course portifolio, mainly consisting of scientific articles related to the course subject.
 Further, the students will choose a relevant dataset to analyze during the seminar in week 5.
 If a student lack a relevant dataset, the course responsible will provide one.
 After the course, the students will prepare a written report on the analyses conducted and their results.
 A satisfactury evaluation of the report is necessary to pass the course.

 The students will be evaluated based on a report describing the analyses conducted during and after the seminar and their reults.

 Students are expected to work independently with their own material prior to and after the course seminar.
-During the seminar week, students will recieve lectures detailing common approaches in statistical modelling and working with small examples.
-After lectures, students will work with their own datasets, recieving supervision by the course team.
+During the seminar week, students will receive lectures detailing common approaches in statistical modelling and working with small examples.
+After lectures, students will work with their own datasets, receiving supervision by the course team.